-If you’re looking for a delicious and simple side dish to add to your Christmas day feast, look no further than honey-roasted parsnips!
+If you’re looking for a delicious and simple side dish to add to your Sunday Roast dinners, look no further than this Honey-Roasted Parsnips Recipe!
 It’s such an easy recipe that requires only five ingredients.
-Plus, the sweet and savory flavor combination fits perfectly with a traditional Christmas spread.
-So why not give honey-roasted parsnips a try this year?
-You won’t regret it!
+Plus, the sweet and savory flavor combination fits perfectly with a traditional Roast.

 - Baking Tray